Watson-Personal-Assistant/developer/_content/further-topics/about_slackbot.md

 For example:<br>
 ![Chat with a Slack bot](slackbot.gif)

 The slack bot is an easy way to converse with your assistant for demonstration or testing purposes.
-Use the slack bot to test how your custom skill reports and to see how it responds within a skillset.
+Use the slack bot to test how your custom skill responds.
+Use it to see how well the conversation flows between skills in  a skillset.

 A slack bot is ideal for testing multiple users conversing with your assistant simultaneously.

-Use the slackbot as part of any crowdsourcing activites to test utterances.
-The slack bot can be configured to log fallback responses, such as "I don't understand" in a log file.
-Use the logs to identify utteraance that fall within the domain of your skills and retrain your skills to respond appropriately.
+Use the slack bot as part of any crowd sourcing activities to test utterances.
+The slack bot can be configured to log fallback responses, such as "sorry, I don't understand", in a log file.
+Use the logs to identify utterance that fall within the domain of your skills and retrain your skills to respond appropriately.

 > **What to do next?**<br/>
 Learn how to [create a slack bot]({{site.baseurl}}/further-topics/slackbot-integration/)